norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 ```
 “Accept either a string or a list of strings” is one of those times that duck typing just sucks.
 The most straightforward way to get this done is to pattern match object identity because both a `str` and any other iterable will qualify for iteration- they can both “do the job” but the string will do it incorrectly, and you won’t know until it is too late.

-Rigid typing, however, can create the potential for a serious coupling issue.
+Rigid typing, however, can create the potential for serious coupling.
 Consider this adapter interface:

 ```python
 class Interface(BaseModel):